webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 `PLI` is used when the partial frames arrived to decoder, and it is unable to decode them.
 This could happen because you had lots of packet loss, or maybe the decoder crashed.

-According to [RFC5104](https://tools.ietf.org/html/rfc5104#section-4.3.1.2) `FIR` shall not be used when packets or frames are lost, that's  `PLI`s job. `FIR` requests key frame for reasons other than packet loss - for example a new member entered a video conference.
+According to [RFC5104](https://tools.ietf.org/html/rfc5104#section-4.3.1.2) `FIR` shall not be used when packets or frames are lost, that's  `PLI`s job. `FIR` requests a key frame for reasons other than packet loss - for example when a new member enters a video conference.
 They need a full key frame to start decoding video stream, the decoder will be discarding frames until key frame arrives.

-It is a good idea for receiver to request a full key frame right after connecting, this minimizes delay between connecting and the first image showing up on users screen.
+It is a good idea for a receiver to request a full key frame right after connecting, this minimizes the delay between connecting and an image showing up on the users screen.

 `PLI` packets are a part of Payload Specific Feedback messages.

-In practice software that is able to handle both `PLI` and `FIR` packets will act the same in both cases.
-It will send signal the encoder to produce a new full key frame.
+In practice, software that is able to handle both `PLI` and `FIR` packets will act the same way in both cases.
+It will send a signal to the encoder to produce a new full key frame.

 ### Negative ACKnowledgements
 A NACK requests that a sender re-transmits a single RTP Packet.
 This is usually caused when a RTP Packet is lost, but could also happen because it is late.